captainsalih/Note/log.md

 # OCT 9
 1) continue NNP for BULK, FLAT, PIT
+2) run TI-NNP for H3O, Lambda 0.25, 0.25, 0.75 (REFTRAJ TWICE NOT YET)
+3) run TI-NNP for acetic_confine REFTRAJ for 0.25, 0.5, 0.75
+4) run TI-NNP for acetic_confine_adsorb for all
+5) run TI-AIMD for acetic_confine_adsorb

 # TO DO
 1) pka anthony adsorb and not adsorb, paper, active learning